kevindai2002/battlezone/README.md

 ### Normal Mode
 - Destroy enemy tanks by shooting them
 - Avoid enemy shots by moving
-- You cannot move through obstacles, walls, or enemy tanks
+- You cannot move through obstacles or enemy tanks
 - When destroyed, you respawn at the same location with temporary invulnerability
 - Enemy tanks spawn at random edge locations when destroyed